phptuts/bigfootbasketball/README.md

 # bigfootbasketball
-A phaser js game where both players play horse.
-Each are bigfoot.
+A bigfoot basket ball game made with phase js.